MutugiD/n8n-workflows/README.md

-A collecttion of n8n workflows
+A collecttion of many n8n workflows